filmote/DarkUnder/readme.md

 - [ ] Fix enemy HP bar to handle values greater than 12 (need floating point values)

+### Known Bugs

+- [ ] Tried the new build: there is a bug: when you die and restart, your HP doesn’t get reset :slight_smile: Right now, the game is rather brutal!
+- [ ] The scroll image is reversed (black on white instead of white on black)
+- [ ] The small enemy images are not always rendered.

 ### Outstanding Questions

 - [X] ~Are the HP / AP / etc metrics of an enemy fixed across all levels or are they level specific?~